Farthest Frontier Farming Guide – Everything To Know

 Sizes

-When you are just starting with your first 5×5 piece of farm, players will need to invest in one main worker that will be continuously working on the farm.
+When you are just starting with your first 5×5 piece of farm, players will need to invest in one main worker who will be continuously working on the farm.
 If one worker is simultaneously working on the farm day and night, then players can expect a yield of 200-550, which is pretty impressive for first-timers.

 5×6